MrAl3x0/lexai/README.md

-# LexAI
+# LexAI (Proof of Concept)

 ## AI-Powered Legal Research Assistant

-LexAI is an AI assistant that delivers jurisdiction-specific legal information by integrating OpenAI's language models with local vector embeddings.
-The system uses semantic search to surface relevant legal references and provides a web interface for users to query the model interactively.
+LexAI is a proof of concept for an AI assistant that provides jurisdiction-aware legal insights.
+It uses advanced language models to understand user questions and deliver relevant legal information based on your location.
+The app features a clean, interactive web interface designed for exploration and demonstration.

 ![LexAI Screenshot](assets/screenshot.png)